agateau/pixelwheels/docs/map-format.md

 Championship files are named `<N>.xml` with N starting from 0.

-A championship file as the following syntax:
+A championship file follows the following format:

 ```xml
 <?xml version="1.0"?>